pennhanlee/tp/docs/DeveloperGuide.md

 **MSS**

 1. User <u>requests to list all books (UC05)</u>.
-2. User requests to view a specific book using its index.
+2. User requests to view a specific book using its index on list.
 3. bookmark shows title, bookmark and progress of the book to user.

     Use case ends.